Sexual Harassment Disciplinary Training in Tennessee

 Marelli Tennessee paid $335,000 after several female assembly line workers reported sexual harassment by a supervisor and claimed that the company failed to act on such complaints.
 The settlement with the EEOC includes updated harassment policies and annual training requirements.

-Any employee trained under our program is given a warning coupled with a clear-cut second chance per law and the company rules.
-Everything is documented, is legally sufficient, and capable of standing the test of time in HR cases or litigations.
+Any employee trained under our program is given a warning coupled with a clear-cut second chance in accordance with the law and company rules.
+All actions are fully documented, legally sufficient, and capable of withstanding scrutiny in HR cases or litigation.

-We work directly with Tennessee employers to ensure that all actions are adequately recorded, monitored, and aligned with the organization’s long-term culture goals.
+We work directly with Tennessee employers to ensure that all actions are properly recorded, monitored, and aligned with the organization’s long-term culture goals.